socketteer/worldspider/README.md

 ### Generating text

 To generate completions from the caret, press `Alt+D` (You can change this keybinding in the keybindings editor by changing the command `worldspider.getModelCompletions`).
+To generate infills, select the text you want to replace and press `Alt+Shift+D`.

-Then use arrow keys to scroll through completions and hit enter to append one to the prompt, or click a completion to append it.
+Use arrow keys to scroll through completions and hit enter to append one to the prompt, or click a completion to append it.

 If you close the dropdown, you can reopen the same completion list with `Alt+S` as long as you haven't generated any new ones.

-To generate infills, select the text you want to replace and press `Alt+Shift+D`.

 ### Customizations